 Remember: there is no one better equipped to do this than you.

-These also compliment the strategies you’ll find in the goal-setting programme.
+These also complement the strategies you’ll find in the goal-setting programme.

 We start in this module by looking at :